dqlme/DAA/README.md

 ![这是图片](https://github.com/dqlme/DAA/blob/main/fig1.png "DAA framework")

+# Attack Methods
+* Due to security concerns, we have opted not to publicly release the source code of our attack method to prevent potential misuse.
+However, we are open to sharing the code with academic researchers for comparative studies.
+Interested parties may contact the corresponding author via the email provided in the paper.

 # Attack Evaluation
 * The adversarial examples generated using InceptionV3 as the surrogate model can be found at the following link: [DAA_INCV3](https://www.dropbox.com/scl/fi/n8km9t9j1e1p2ihicg69x/DAA_INCV3.zip?rlkey=v6k1y9lehsxp4uc7755ol5kpx&st=hfrsyya3&dl=0)
 * You can reproduce the results of Table 1 by downloading the dataset and running the following code.